*This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.

 *Disclaimer: No Therapeutic Claims

 1. Do not kill your spouse.

 Very important!
-If you are married and have not strangled your spouse yet, keep it that way because obviously, you cannot keep a marriage alive if one of you is pushing daises.
+If you are married and have not strangled your spouse yet, keep it that way because obviously, to keep the marriage alive, you both need to be breathing.
 I know that sometimes we just want to hit our partners on the head out of exasperation but DON’T. Believe me, it’s never a good idea.
 You will rot in jail for the rest of your life and when you die, you shall end up as the Devil’s bitch.